Physician Assistant Studies Student Handbook

 Failure of Courses

 For Clinical Medicine I, II, and III sub-courses/modules, students must remediate and reassess failed sub-courses without changing the final exam grade.
-Failure in remediation may lead to a recommendation for an Academic Standing Committee Review.
+Repeated failure in remediation may lead to a recommendation for student progression committee (SPC) review.

 A student must resolve any incomplete grades from the didactic year before they can progress to their clinical year.